 Certainly.
 I took immediate note of when it started to note feel like it was from Paul’s point of view, and there’s this pocket of the movie dominated by Esther — where she’s speaking directly to the camera.

 Yeah, yeah.
 And Paul is not witnessing.

 Exactly.
-It has me asking, “So who are we seeing this from?”
-The way it can grow out of that I find very fascinating.
+It has me asking, “So whose place are we seeing this from?”
+The way it can grow out of that, I find very fascinating.
 Do you plan this visual character as you’re writing or discover it during the film’s assembly?
 You said something about how the actress’ performance consumed the film.